mui/material-ui/docs/data/joy/components/radio-button/radio-button.md

 {{"demo": "RadioButtonLabel.js"}}

-For more complex layouts, compose a Radio Button with Form Control, Form Label, and Form Helper Text (optional), as shown below:
+For more complex layouts, compose a Radio button with Form Control, Form Label, and Form Helper Text (optional), as shown below:

 {{"demo": "RadioButtonControl.js"}}